 The above tuition fees area already subsidized by a special scholarship scheme offered by CEEMAN.

 Ljubljana International Airport Jože Pučnik (Brnik) is situated 37 km southeast of Bled (about 20-25 minutes drive).
 It is connected with all major European cities and airports.
 The Slovene national air carrier is Adria Airways.
 For intercontinental flights we recommend a connecting flight via Frankfurt, Munich, Zurich, Vienna, London or Paris.
-Transfer from/to Ljubljana airport can be booked through CEEMAN Office when the registration will be open.
+Transfer from/to Ljubljana airport can be booked through CEEMAN Office.

 Other neighboring international airports are in: